EveryMundo/em-airmodules-event-datalayer/README.md

 These functions are designed to handle specific verticals and ensure proper formatting of the event object.
 Here's a brief explanation of the process:

--  <b>Handling Missing Fields:</b> If the event object is missing values for certain keys, the respective keys will be assigned empty values during the formatting process.
+-  **Handling Missing Fields:** If the event object is missing values for certain keys, the respective keys will be assigned empty values during the formatting process.

--   <b>Handling Null Values:</b> Null values in the event object will be converted to an empty string during the formatting process.
+-   **Handling Null Values:** Null values in the event object will be converted to an empty string during the formatting process.

--   <b>Handling Multiple Values:</b> If 'eventExperience' contains multiple values (e.g., "The Lounge," "Player Pod"), the function will format them to "MULTIPLE."
+-   **Handling Multiple Values:** If 'eventExperience' contains multiple values (e.g., "The Lounge," "Player Pod"), the function will format them to "MULTIPLE."

--   <b>Pushing to the dataLayer:</b> After formatting, the resulting data will be pushed to the dataLayer, making it ready for further processing and analysis by analytics tools.
+-   **Pushing to the dataLayer:** After formatting, the resulting data will be pushed to the dataLayer, making it ready for further processing and analysis by analytics tools.

--   <b>Handling Nested Fields:</b> Nested fields should not be sent in the form of "Array of Objects" `[{}]` (e.g ❌ `page[0].typeName` -> ✅ `page.typeName`).
+-   **Handling Nested Fields:** Nested fields should not be sent in the form of "Array of Objects" `[{}]` (e.g., ❌ `page[0].typeName` -> ✅ `page.typeName`).
 Fields that do not adhere to the standard dataLayer structure will be discarded.

 Ensure you choose the correct function based on your application's vertical to maintain consistency in data formatting and tracking.
 Customize the event object and parameters as needed for your specific tracking requirements.